 What are the advantages of using a discretionary trust?

 - There are restrictions as to whom the benefits of a Relevant Life Policy can be paid, but the use of the trust is the most practical way of ensuring these restrictions are met.
-The beneficiaries who could be included are usually family members and dependants.
+The beneficiaries who could be included are usually family members and dependents.

 - Having benefits paid through a trust ensures they cannot be taxed as part of the company’s trading income, nor do they form part of the company’s assets.